-We are also planning an optional visit to the Roque de los Muchachos Observatory on the beautiful island of La Palma, on Saturday, July 30, with an estimated additional cost of 100 € for Canarian residents and 200 € for non-residents.
-This trip will take place if it gathers the interest of a minimum amount of people (15), a requirement that has been met in all previous editions of the school.
-The trip includes the return flight from Tenerife to La Palma, bus transfers, lunch, and a guided tour of the main telescopes.
-It is a full-day trip, and we do not expect to be back in Tenerife before 20:30h or so.
+We are also planning an optional visit to the Roque de los Muchachos Observatory in the beautiful island of La Palma, on Saturday July 22, with an estimated additional cost of 100 € for Canarian residents and 200 € for non-residents.
+This trip will take place if it gathers the interest of a minimum number of people (15), a requirement that has been met in all previous editions of the school.
+The trip includes the return flight between Tenerife and La Palma, bus transfers in La Palma, lunch and a guided tour of the main telescopes.
+It is a full day trip and we do not expect to be back in Tenerife before approximately 20:30h.

-This course is organized by the IAC and NUCLIO (the coordinators of the Galileo Teacher Training Program) and is carried out in collaboration with the Faulkes Telescope Project, the National Schools’ Observatory, and the CESAR Team (ESA’s education efforts at ESAC in Madrid), and in partnership with the European School Innovation Academy (ESIA).
+The school is organized by the IAC and NUCLIO (the coordinator of the Galileo Teacher Training Program), in the framework of the IAC PETeR project, and is carried out in collaboration with the Faulkes Telescope Project, the National Schools’ Observatory, the CESAR educational initiative (ESA-INTA-ISDEFE), and in partnership with the European School Innovation Academy (ESIA).

 - Nayra Rodríguez Eugenio (Co-Director of the School, IAC)